7 Travel photography tips to help you capture amazing shots on your next trip!

-Natural light is the best light, so set up a time for sunrise and sunset.
+Natural light is the best, so set up a time for sunrise and sunset.
 You can also use natural light by visiting museums, zoos, and gardens that are open during the day.
 If those options don’t work, use a window or a door as your natural light source for taking photos indoors.
 If no windows or doors are available, find an artificial light source like a lamp or flashlight.

-Shoot in RAW format
+Shoot in RAW format.

-If you’re using Photoshop, it may give you an error message if the file size exceeds 100 MBs.
+If you’re using Photoshop, it may give you an error message if the file size exceeds 100 MB.
 In this case, export your files to a different format (such as JPEG) before opening them in Photoshop.

-Take advantage of golden hour
+Take advantage of the golden hour

-Don’t be afraid to experiment
+Don’t be afraid to experiment.

 Don’t be afraid to experiment.
-One of the best things about traveling is being able to do new and different things, so take advantage of it by trying out a new type of photography or camera lens.
+One of the best things about traveling is being able to do new and different things, so take advantage of it by trying a new type of photography or camera lens.

-Check out some online photo tutorials for inspiration before you go and when in doubt, wing it!
+Check out some online photo tutorials for inspiration before you go, and when in doubt, wing it!
 You never know what might happen if you don’t try.

 What if you traveled to Paris but got no good photos because you didn’t feel like carrying around a heavy DSLR with lenses?
 Or what if you had an excellent experience at that one spot that’s unique and didn’t get any pictures because you were using the wrong settings?
 When in doubt, wing it!